Hairstyles in the 1980s

 Hairstyles in the 1980s included the mullet, tall mohawk hairstyles, jheri curls, flattops, and hi-top fades, which became popular styles.
 Amongst women, large hair-dos, puffed-up styles, permanent waves, and softer cuts typified the decade.
 Big hair that was "often permed to achieve the desired volume" is especially associated with women of the mid 1980s as well as male rockstars of that era, especially of the glam metal genre.
 Television shows such as Dynasty helped popularize the high volume bouffant and glamorous image associated with it.

+A surprising return of mullet haircut with a cleaner and modern look has created a new record of fame and likeness.
+Its sharp and stylish look has become a favourite among men of all age groups who are ready to undergo an exciting transformation from retro rebel to modern one.
+In past years, this hairstyle was limited only to rock stars.
+Street Machine The driving force behind its popularity is men’s high demand and consciousness of their looks.

 Categories

 Cuts

 Totally shaved heads gained popularity among men.
 The sideburns of the 1960s and 1970s saw a massive decline in fashion in late 1970s.
 Big and eccentric hair styles were popularized by film and music stars, in particular amongst teenagers.
 Although straight hair was the norm at the beginning of the decade, as many late 1970s styles were still relevant, by around 1982 the perm had come into fashion.
 This was in large part due to many movies released at the time, as well as possibly being a rebellious movement against the 1970s.
 In 1984, sideburns made a comeback but were slightly thinner and shorter, and better groomed than those of the 1970s, lasting until the end of 1986.
 These sideburns were usually (but not always) used as an add-on to the mullet haircut.
 Spiked hair, teased hair, brightly colored hair, and shaved hair sections were popularized in the 1980s by the punk movement, as were the Mohawk and its twisted variant, Liberty spikes.

 The Mullet haircut existed in several different styles, all characterized by hair short on the sides and long in the back.
 Mullets were popular in suburban and rural areas among working class men.
 This contrasted with a conservative look favored by business professionals, with neatly groomed short hair and very short sideburns for men and sleekly straight hair for women.
 White collar men's haircuts were often shaved at the nape of the neck to create an artificially even hairline.
 Women's hairstyles became increasingly long in the latter part of the decade and blunt cuts dominated.
 Blunt cuts of the late 1980s brought long hair to an equal length across the back.
 Bangs were popular, with "mall bangs", attributed to teenage girls who frequented shopping malls, were styled by ratting bangs into peaks or mounds, and then using hairspray to keep them in place.

+In Japan, the Seiko-chan cut, worn by Seiko Matsuda, was popular.